 There are a few moderate-strong correlations to note.
 Players with faster on-ice sprints (30 meters) played in more NHL games in the following 4 seasons, compared with players with slower sprinting speeds.
 Players who performed better on an on-ice conditioning test (6x 25-30s bouts with 90s rest in between), played more subsequent NHL games during that period, as well.
 Broad jump distance and pull-ups had weak-moderate relationships with subsequent games played, and vertical jump height was right on the cusp of being in this category.
 The data is below:

 It gets more interesting.
 I then took all players who played less than 100 subsequent games out of the equation to get a sense for what variables may segregate high-caliber from truly elite players.
 In this data set, there was a moderate-strong association between vertical jump height and subsequent games played in the following 4 seasons.
-Body fat percentage and broad jump distance had weak-moderate relationships.
+Broad jump distance had a weak-moderate relationship.
 Interestingly, the on-ice performance metrics (conditioning and sprint speed) didn’t contribute to nearly as much of the variance as it had in the data set including all Training Camp players.
+Body fat percentage had weak-moderate INVERSE relationship with games played in the elite group of players.
 The data is below:

 One may postulate that on-ice speed and skating ability (partially exemplified by the on-ice conditioning test) can bring a hockey player to a high level of success, but as players become more skilled, the on-ice skating ability of the cohort differs less and less.
-At that point, perhaps off-ice variables, such as body composition (body fat percentage) or power (vertical jump, broad jump), become more crucial to optimal on-ice performance.
+At that point, perhaps off-ice variables, particularly those related to power production (vertical jump, broad jump), become more crucial to optimal on-ice performance.

 Research in Elite Leagues from Overseas